-The MBM29LV004TC/BC also feature the "Toggle Bit I" as a method to indicate to the host system that the Embedded Algorithms are in progress or completed.
+The MBM29LV016T/B also feature the "Toggle Bit I" as a method to indicate to the host system that the Embedded Algorithms are in progress or completed.

 During an Embedded Program or Erase Algorithm cycle, successive attempts to read ( $\overline{OE}$ toggling) data from the devices will result in DQ6 toggling between one and zero.
 Once the Embedded Program or Erase Algorithm cycle is completed, DQ6 will stop toggling and valid data will be read on the next successive attempts.
-During programming, the Toggle Bit I is valid after the rising edge of the fourth write pulse in the four write pulse sequence.
-For chip erase and sector erase, the Toggle Bit I is valid after the rising edge of the sixth write pulse in the six write pulse sequence.
+During programming, the Toggle Bit I is valid after the rising edge of the fourth WE pulse in the four write pulse sequence.
+For chip erase and sector erase, the Toggle Bit I is valid after the rising edge of the sixth WE pulse in the six write pulse sequence.
 The Toggle Bit I is active during the sector time out.

-In programming, if the sector being written to is protected, the toggle bit will toggle for about $2 \mu s$ and then stop toggling without the data having changed.
-In erase, the devices will erase all the selected sectors except for the ones that are protected.
-If all selected sectors are protected, the chip will toggle the toggle bit for about 100 $\mu s$ and then drop back into read mode, having changed none of the data.
+In programming, if the sector being written to is protected, the toggle bit will toggle for about 2 $\mu$ s and then stop toggling without the data having changed.
+In erase, the device will erase all the selected sectors except for the ones that are protected.
+If all selected sectors are protected, the chip will toggle the toggle bit for about 50 $\mu$ s and then drop back into read mode, having changed none of the data.